 Testing Exalate in a Jira on-premise staging environment

-Let's assume you need to clone your prod machine to your test environment, if Exalate is installed and active on your prod instance, this can be problematic as the new instances could pick automatically sync from the production environments.
+Let's assume you need to clone your prod machine to your test environment.
+If Exalate is installed and active on your prod instance, this can be problematic, since the new instances could automatically pick a sync from the production environments.

 Steps overview: